adamhlzhu/mae298_team_A/README.md

 ⚠️ **Guidelines for future updates:**
 - Always keep the variable names consistent across the code and documentation.
 - Add new rows when introducing new variables or subsystems.
 - Do not duplicate variables — check the table first.

+## Issues with UV and getting Aviary to run
+One solution was to run the associated commands:
+- .venv\Scripts\activate
+- uv sync